It was starting to seem like summer would never end, Tuesday a storm

 the Buffalo River upstream about 100 yards from the old ‘traditional’ Woolum Ford isn’t bad either.
 After a couple short

-steep, sandy climbs and a couple big mud holes we come to a 4-way
+steep sandy climbs and a couple big mud holes we come to a 4-way

 intersection.
 Straight ahead the road

-(Searcy CR14) continues south through Richland valley, left a cable
+(SC14) continues south through Richland valley, left a cable

 open cable gate.
 We park here in a wide